X

 New Zealand has begun coordinating with the defense industry in its plans to replace the air force’s Boeing 757 transport aircraft.

-The strategy aims to result in possible options for assets with capabilities similar to the 757, including logistics support for military personnel and equipment, as well as trade and diplomatic missions.
+The strategy aims to result in options with capabilities similar to the 757, including logistics support for military personnel and equipment, as well as trade and diplomatic missions.

 Work is now in the process of negotiations with “a number of aviation companies,” according to New Zealand’s national defense agency.